Partners in a changing world: Exploring business opportunities for India and Germany

 2022 has seen several events converge.
 After two years of a global pandemic, the war in Ukraine has laid bare geopolitical shifts with profound repercussions on business.
 At the same time, fundamental global challenges, such as climate change, remain.
 Business relations between India and Germany (and the EU generally) will expand in this changing world.

-For the second time, the Indo-German Centre will bring together business leaders, thinkers from academia, and government representatives in Frankfurt, Germany, on 22 September 2022 to discuss challenges and opportunities for Indo-German business.
-This year, we will focus on three overarching themes:
+For the second time, the Indo-German Centre brought together business leaders, thinkers from academia, and government representatives in Frankfurt, Germany, on 22 September 2022 to discuss challenges and opportunities for Indo-German business.
+This year, we focused on three overarching themes:

 - Towards a sustainable and green future